-When cleaning the cassette tape player with the recommended non-abrasive cleaning cassette, it is possible that the cassette may eject, because the cut tape detection feature on your radio may recognize it as a broken tape, in error.
+When cleaning the cassette tape player with the recommended non-abrasive cleaning cassette, it is possible that the cassette may eject, because the cut tape detection feature on the radio may recognize it as a broken tape, in error.
 To prevent the cleaning cassette from being ejected, use the following steps:

-- 1. Turn the ignition on.

-- 2. Turn the radio off.

-- Press and hold the TAPE DISC button for five seconds.
-READY will appear on the display and the cassette symbol will flash for five seconds.

-- 4. Insert the scrubbing action cleaning cassette. - 5.
-Eject the cleaning cassette after the manufacturer's recommended cleaning time.

-When the cleaning cassette has been ejected, the cut tape detection feature is active again.
+- 1. Turn the ignition on. - 2.
+Turn the radio off. - Press and hold the TAPE DISC button for five seconds.
+READY will appear on the display and the cassette symbol will flash for five seconds. - 4.
+Insert the scrubbing action cleaning cassette. - Eject the cleaning cassette after the manufacturer's recommended cleaning time. - When the cleaning cassette has been ejected, the cut tape detection feature will be active again.

-You may also choose a non-scrubbing action, wet-type cleaner which uses a cassette with a fabric belt to clean the tape head.
+A non-scrubbing action, wet-type cleaner which uses a cassette with a fabric belt to clean the tape head can be used.
 This type of cleaning cassette will not eject on its own.
 A non-scrubbing action cleaner may not clean as thoroughly as the scrubbing type cleaner.
 The use of a non-scrubbing action, dry-type cleaning cassette is not recommended.

-After you clean the player, press and hold the eject button for five seconds to reset the CLEAN indicator.
+After the player is cleaned, press and hold the eject button for five seconds to reset the CLEAN indicator.
 The radio will display --- or CLEANED to show the indicator was reset.

 Cassettes are subject to wear and the sound quality may degrade over time.
-Always make sure the cassette tape is in good condition before you have your tape player serviced.
+Always make sure the cassette tape is in good condition before the tape player is serviced.